tpakeman/everyman_notifier/readme.md

 ## Requirements
 * Python 3.6+
 * requests, beautiful soup (bs4) with lxml parser, smtp and email libraries
+* A gmail or hotmail email account to send mail from.
+   * _NB using gmail will require you to ['allow access to less secure apps'](https://support.google.com/accounts/answer/6010255?hl=en)_

 ## TO DO